Ethanol10/Ror2Ganon/README.md

         - Heavy Aerial Kick (Punch) damage has been reduced (300% -> 200%)
         - Flame Choke (Utility) damage has been reduced (500% -> 450%)
         - Wizard's Foot (Secondary) damage has been reduced (250% -> 150%)
-        - Wizard's Foot (Secondary) Heavy Damage scaling reduced.
+        - Wizard's Foot (Secondary) Heavy Damage scaling reduced. (this move was disgusting, it had to be nerfed.)
 - 1.0.3 - Fixes to the following: (I promise this is the last thing I'll update for awhile, I'll get back to making something new)
     - Fixed Ganondorf from not being able to grab those stupid hitscan wisps.
 Slam those guys into the ground for me will ya.
     - Ganon's character model should be *ｐｒｉｓｔｉｎｅ* and not bugged to hell and back anymore.